A warm welcome awaits you at Christ Church, which has been at the heart of the community in the Seaside area of Eastbourne for 163 years.

-For those who prefer a more reflective service, there is a Said Mass at 8am every Sunday morning; a service at 11.30am on Wednesday mornings, and Morning Prayer on Thursdays at 9.30am, which all take place in the side chapel.
-Tuesday evening and Saturday morning Masses will resume in the autumn.
-There are services for special Feast Days and Church Festivals throughout the year, when incense is used.
+In normal circumstances, there is a Said Mass at 8am on Sunday morning; an evening Mass at 6.15pm on Tuesday and a mid-week service at 11.30am on Wednesday, which all take place in the Memorial Chapel.
+For people who are working during the week, there is also a Mass on Saturday morning at 10am.
+Additional services are held for special Feast Days and Church Festivals throughout the year, when incense is used.

-With a thriving social life, groups at Christ Church include Knit & Natter on Tuesday mornings at 10.30am; a Coffee Morning every Wednesday from 9.30am-11am; a Play Group for younger children on Thursday mornings at 10.30am, and there are a number of Quiz Nights, concerts, recitals, and parish lunches each year, plus two fundraising Fairs in spring and autumn.
+With a thriving social life, groups at Christ Church include Knit & Natter on Tuesday morning at 10.30am; a Coffee Morning every Wednesday from 9.30am-11am; a Playgroup for younger children on Thursday morning at 10.30am, and a Prayer Group on Friday mornings at 10am.

 With comfortable, flexible seating, the church is frequently hired by local clubs, groups and societies for events, concerts and as a rehearsal space, and there are kitchen facilities for making teas and coffees at the back of the church.
 There are also church halls, with a fully fitted kitchen, that are regularly booked by the local community for meetings, and by private individuals for birthday and anniversary parties.

-If you are a visitor to Eastbourne, take the opportunity to come and have a look around our beautiful Victorian Church, which was designed in the Gothic revival style by architect Benjamin Ferrey (a pupil and biographer of Augustus Pugin) and was opened in July 1859 - so next year we will be celebrating our 160th Anniversary.
+If you are a visitor to Eastbourne, take the opportunity to come and look around our beautiful Victorian Church, which was designed in the Gothic revival style by architect Benjamin Ferrey (a pupil and biographer of Augustus Pugin) and was opened in July 1859.